 EBIT vs EBITDA

 As we already know what is EBIT, we can smoothly go to a comparison: "EBIT vs EBITDA".
 EBITDA is a very similar rate.
-First of all, let us expand the abbreviation: Earnings Before Interest, Taxes, Depreciation and Amortization.
-As we can see in its full name, it is the same as EBIT, but it includes two additional aspects: depreciation and amortization (DA).
+First of all, let us expand the abbreviation: Earnings Before Interest, Taxes, Depreciation, and Amortization.
+As we can see in its full name, it uses all of the same values as EBIT, but it includes two additional aspects: depreciation and amortization (DA).
 It works similarly - it is also used to compare the profitability of companies only on the grounds of data connected with their basic activity; it also omits the effort of their financial strategy or tax system.
-Actually, EBITDA is very easy to calculate: it is enough to add DA to EBIT.
+Actually, EBITDA is very easy to calculate: you simply need to add DA to EBIT.